The Importance of Historic Cemeteries and Burial Grounds

 The history of cemetery and crematoria design

-The development of cemeteries in the mid-19th century reflects the unsavoury nature of urban churchyards which had become overcrowded with burials, and the desire for alternative burial grounds.
+The development of cemeteries in the mid-19th century reflects the unsavoury and insanitary nature of urban churchyards which had become overcrowded with burials, and the desire for alternative burial grounds.
 The cemetery developers – and many were local authorities – commissioned leading architects and designers to layout the cemetery landscapes and build chapels, lodges, gates and walls.
 As esteemed places, families also commissioned grand monuments with fine sculpture and beautiful stones.
 There is a strong link between the design of cemeteries and Victorian public parks hence the garden character of these last resting places for the dead.
 The tradition continued with the design of the crematoria landscapes into the 20th century.

 The history of cemetery and crematoria development is summarised in our publication Landscapes of Remembrance.
 It also includes suggestions for further reading on the history of cemeteries.